Lamaria

 Lamaria was also sometimes associated with or considered equivalent to Barbol, another goddess of feminine and domestic functions.
 Some scholars have suggested that both originate from the same pre-Christian deity.
-The French scholar Georges Charachidzé believed Lamaria was derived from an Indo-European deity, possibly the Ossetians or their ancestors, the Alans.
+The French scholar Georges Charachidzé believed Lamaria was derived from an Indo-European deity, possibly of the Ossetians or their ancestors, the Alans.
 He viewed Lamaria as a hearth goddess similar to the Roman goddess Vesta.
-In contrast, linguist Kevin Tuite viewed her as a multi-faceted figure displaying Vestal traits as well as associations with remote wilderness, like the Khevsurian goddess Samdzimari.
+In contrast, linguist and anthropologist Kevin Tuite viewed her as a multi-faceted figure displaying Vestal traits as well as associations with remote wilderness, like the Khevsurian goddess Samdzimari.

-There was a festival in lower Svaneti called the "tower feast" which involved Lamaria.
+There was a festival in Lower Svaneti called the "tower feast" which involved Lamaria.
 The festival revolved around a snow tower built by participants.
 A sacred tree would be placed at the top of the tower, and a figurine of the goddess would be attached to the top of the tree.
 The figurine was given a dagger and a wooden phallus, and its face was covered.
 A round dance would be performed and the tree shaken until the figurine's face covering fell off.
 Then the village's children would race to climb the tower and make the Lamaria figurine fall to the ground.
-Anthropologist Kevin Tuite noted that the ritual had significant elements of liminality.
+Tuite noted that the ritual had significant elements of liminality.